-This is a huge step for Disney as far as portraying LGBTQ+ characters goes given that the company has been historically cisgender and straight.
+This is a huge step for Disney as far as portraying LGBTQ+ characters.
 It's a sweet story about overcoming your fear and coming out to your parents.
-It sends the message that ultimately, your family just wants you to be happy, and there's nothing wrong with being true to yourself.
+It sends the message that ultimately, your family just wants you to be happy and there's nothing wrong with being true to yourself.
 It's a great short film for all ages.

 The Princess Diaries 2: Royal Engagement

-Here's the deal: The Princess Diaries 2: The Royal Engagement came out back in 2004.
-Disney still struggles with gay couples in 2021, so you know there's no way that there was an LGBTQ+ on-screen relationship in any of the Princess Diaries movies.
+Here's the deal: The Princess Diaries 2: The Royal Engagement came out back in 2004, so you know there's no way that there was an LGBTQ+ on-screen relationship in any of the Princess Diaries movies.
 So, why is it on this list?
-A couple reasons: First, not to stereotype, but this bisexual writer has a very hearty appreciation for these films.
+A couple reasons: first, not to stereotype, but this bisexual writer has a very hearty appreciation for these films.
 Second, it's important to represent stories from different timeframes so we can see where we've been and where we hope to go.
 And, finally, we do get a (slim) scene where there's at least an acknowledgement of a gay couple in the film.

 While Mia (Anne Hathaway) and her best friend Lily (Heather Matarazzo) work with the Queen (literal queen Julie Andrews) and bodyguard Joe (Hector Elizondo) to find a potential suitor, Mia notes that the harp-playing Prince Antoine is a cutie.
 Joe's "his boyfriend thinks he's handsome also," receives a hearty "right on!" from both Mia and Lily.